One-Room, Country, & Historic Schools of Bourbon County, Kansas

 Fort Scott Normal College

-The Fort Scott Normal College was organized in September 1878.
+Fort Scott Normal College was organized in September 1878.
 It was an incorporated institution that conferred degrees upon its graduates.
-The purpose of the school was to offer young men and women the opportunity to take any studies they wished and at any time they might be able to enter.
+The school’s purpose was to offer young men and women the opportunity to pursue any studies they wished and enter at any time.

 The methods of instruction were the best.
-The school proposed to keep abreast of the times.
+The school proposed staying up to date.
 Students had a good library for reference, school work, and general reading.
 The expenses were very low.
 Tuition was $10 for ten weeks.
-Good board and rooms could be secured for $2.00 per week.
+Good board and rooms could be secured for $2 a week.
 The school closed in 1899.

 Mercy School of Nursing opened its doors in 1914 under the guidance of the Sisters of Mercy and continued to operate as a successful educational facility until 1975.
-This was the first school of nursing in Southeast Kansas that trained black students as nurses.
+It was the first school of nursing in Southeast Kansas to train black students as nurses.
 The former school, at 810 S. Burke, now houses the Fort Scott Community College School of Nursing and other programs.

 Hawkins School

 Between 1865 and 1955, four African American schools were located on or adjacent to land that now comprises Fort Scott National Historic Site.
-The last of the four, the 2nd Plaza School, was a consolidated school for all African American students in Fort Scott for grades 1-9 and was located at 111 Hendricks Street.
-This school was part of a continuum of African-American education that began with the Civil War and ended with school integration in 1955.
+The last of the four, the 2nd Plaza School, was a consolidated school for all African American students in Fort Scott, serving grades 1 through 9, and was located at 111 Hendricks Street.
+This school was part of a continuum of African American education that began with the Civil War and ended with school integration in 1954.
 To honor Professor Ernest Hawkins, who served here for many years, the school was renamed the Hawkins School in 1946.

 Classes at the Hawkins School included mathematics, art, English, social studies, and music.
 There was also an Industrial Arts Department for boys and a Home Economics Department for girls.
-All of the teachers and principals were African- Americans.
-The Hawkins School was closed in 1956 when the public schools of Fort Scott were integrated.
+All of the teachers and principals were African Americans.
+The Hawkins School was closed in 1956 when the Fort Scott public schools were integrated.

-Professor Ernest Hawkins was born in Fort Scott in 1875 and devoted his life to African-American education.
-He was a part of Fort Scott’s African-American schools for 65 years, first as a student, then as a teacher, and then as principal.
+Professor Ernest Hawkins was born in Fort Scott in 1875 and devoted his life to educating African Americans.
+He was part of Fort Scott’s African American schools for 65 years, first as a student, then as a teacher, and later as principal.
 Professor Hawkins encouraged his students to “look sharp, be sharp, be somebody.”

-The Hawkins School was closed in 1956 when the public schools of Fort Scott were integrated.
+The Hawkins School was closed in 1956 when the Fort Scott public schools were integrated.

 Fort Scott Community College

-Established in 1919, Fort Scott Community College is the oldest public community college in Kansas.
-The first graduating class in 1921 had two members.
-Originally, Fort Scott Junior College shared the Fort Scott High School building and operated as an extension of the high school program for students in the 13th and 14th years of public education.
+Established in 1919, Fort Scott Community College is the oldest public community college in the state of Kansas.
+The first graduating class, in 1921, had only two members.
+Originally, Fort Scott Junior College shared the Fort Scott High School building and operated as an extension of the high school program for 11th- and 12th-grade students in public education.

 After Bourbon County voters approved a general-obligation bond issue to purchase the land and construct the first two buildings, about 200 students moved to the present 150-acre campus in October 1967.
 Some federal funds also paid part of the original $1.2 million cost.
 In 1967, the college also began offering courses in Paola.

 The Administration Building was added in 1973.
-This building includes administrative offices and meeting rooms, a cafeteria, a college bookstore, classrooms, and an adjacent dormitory.
+This building features administrative offices, meeting rooms, a cafeteria, a college bookstore, classrooms, and an adjacent dormitory.
 In 2010, the building was renamed the Dick Hedges Administration Building.

 In 1982, the college completed the 38,500-square-foot Arnold Arena.
 The arena serves agricultural, business, sports, community, state, and regional organizations.
 One side consists of a rodeo arena with an earth floor, and the other half contains a basketball gym, weight training area, athletic dressing rooms, classrooms, a computer lab, and athletic offices.